ancfoster/Zenith-Expedition-Cruises/README.md

 # Zenith-Expedition-Cruises

-This project involved developing an e-commerce website for the imaginary cruise line, Zenith Cruises.
+This project involved developing an e-commerce website for the imaginary cruise line, Zenith Expedition Cruises.
 The website built using the Django MVT framework and allows users to find and book an expedition cruise.
+The project involved devloping a comprehensive booking management system for the cruise company, kown as Cruise Manager.
+This booking management system keeps track of inventory (tickets) and manages which suites are booked on any given cruise.

 ![screenshot](documentation/mockup.png)